EliasF05/eliasf05.github.io/eu.md

 $$\begin{equation}\frac{1}{M}\sum_{i=1}^M  (D_{KL}(\theta^{(i)}||\frac{1}{M-1}\sum_{j\neq i}\theta^{(j)})).\end{equation} $$
 Intuitively, this estimator will overestimate the target and suffer from large variance.
 Still, let us investigate it as an alternative/baseline to the bias-corrected estimator.<br><br>

 Having established the undershooting in-sample estimator used in the existing literature as well as more careful alternatives, we are now ready to compare estimators empirically.
-Following the work of \[4\], we will begin by modeling a Bernoulli random variable, and investigate estimator performance on the following sources of epistemic uncertainty:
+Following the work of \[4\], we model a Bernoulli random variable, and investigate estimator performance on the following sources of epistemic uncertainty:
 1. **Ignorance**, modelled by a $$U[0.2, 0.7]$$ belief over the Bernoulli parameter.
 The choice of uniform distribution does not affect the conclusions.
 2. **Strong disagreement between hypotheses**, modelled by a $$\frac{1}{2}\delta((1-10^{-6})-\theta)+\frac{1}{2}\delta(10^{-6}-\theta)$$ belief.
 3. **Weak disagreement between hypotheses**, modelled by a $$\frac{1}{2}\delta(0.56-\theta)+\frac{1}{2}\delta(0.55-\theta)$$.
 Shifting this Dirac mixture does not affect the conclusions.